 The Authority adopts an annual appropriated budget to levy taxes and provide for its General Fund.
-A budgetary comparison statement for the general fund has been provided as part of the supplementary information following the basic financial statements to demonstrate compliance with the budget and is presented on page 53.
+A budgetary comparison statement for the general fund has been provided as part of the supplementary information following the basic financial statements to demonstrate compliance with the budget and is presented on page 49.

-The basic governmental fund financial statements can be found on pages 17-20 of this report.
+The basic governmental fund financial statements can be found as listed in the Table of Contents.